-- (a) a first offence, a fine not exceeding 20 penalty units; and - (b) a subsequent offence, a fine not exceeding 50 penalty units. - (6) Except as may be authorised by a telephone betting endorsement, a registered bookmaker or bookmaker's agent must not have in his or her possession, for longer than is necessary to enable it to be destroyed, a betting ticket that has been used and issued to a bettor.
+- (b) a subsequent offence, a fine not exceeding 40 penalty units. - (6) Except as may be authorised by a telephone betting endorsement, a registered bookmaker or bookmaker's agent must not have in his or her possession, for longer than is necessary to enable it to be destroyed, a betting ticket that has been used and issued to a bettor.

-- (a) a first offence, a fine not exceeding 20 penalty units; and - (b) a subsequent offence, a fine not exceeding 50 penalty units.
+- (a) a first offence, a fine not exceeding 20 penalty units; and - (b) a subsequent offence, a fine not exceeding 40 penalty units.